-Only rarely are the Vatican Museums open at this unusual hour.
-This Vatican group tour is a fascinating opportunity to visit these palaces and their artworks in the calm of the night, enveloped in an intimacy that emanates from the dark of the gardens illuminated only by torches.
-In this magical atmosphere we will take an impassioned voyage into history and art, religion and politics; an intense experience of a careful selection of artworks that will help you comprehend the events and the ideas of the time, and meet the popes who commissioned them along with the artists who created them.
+This Vatican group tour is a fascinating opportunity to visit the palaces of the Vatican Museums and their artworks in the calm of the night, enveloped in an intimacy that emanates from the dark of the gardens illuminated only by torches.
+In this magical atmosphere we will take an impassioned voyage into history and art, religion and politics; an intense experience that will help you understand the events and the ideas of the Renaissance world, along the way meeting the popes who commissioned some of the greatest masterpieces of all time as well as the artists who created them.

-Retracing the lives of the great artists and the important political and religious figures who commissioned them will be the best way to reconstruct the city of politics, ideals, and daily life in which the masterpieces that we will encounter were produced.
-This will make it possible to discern something of the inspirations and passions that animated Michelangelo, Raphael, Leonardo da Vinci, Bernini, and to comprehend the meaning of their works, the sense they had for their contemporaries, and what they tell us today after centuries.
-Optimizing your time with a well-planned itinerary, this Vatican group tour will make it easier to follow the evolution of the rituals, institutions, and forms of art within our society, from the past until today, helping us better comprehend the present through the perspective of the past.
+Retracing the lives of the great artists and the powerful political and religious elites who commissioned them, your guide will help you reconstruct the context in which the Vatican's masterpieces were produced.
+We'll unravel the inspirations and passions that animated Michelangelo, Raphael, Leonardo da Vinci and Bernini, learning what their works meant to contemporaries and what they tell us today centuries later.
+Our Vatican group tour enables you to unravel the evolution of the rituals, institutions, and forms of art within our society, helping us better understand the present through the perspective of the past.